olahol/react-tagsinput/README.md

 ##### validate

 A function which returns true if a tag is valid, default function returns true for non-empty strings and unique tags.
+The validation is asynchronous if the `validate` function takes two arguments `tag` and a callback `cb`.

 ##### transform